rstudio/gt/tests/testthat/_snaps/vec_fmt.md

       vec_fmt_fraction(c(1, 2, 3), accuracy = -1)
     Condition
       Error in `fmt_fraction()`:
-      !
-The numeric value supplied for `accuracy` is invalid.
-      * Must be an integer value greater than zero.
+      ! `accuracy` must be a whole number larger than or equal to 1, not the number -1.

 ---